CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/16-agent-fundamentals.md

 1. We will start by choosing a model that we want to work with and creating a project to use it in.

-1. In the home page, in the **Explore models and capabilities** section, search for the `gpt-4o` (1) model which we’ll use in our project and click (2) on it to select.
+1. In the home page, in the **Explore models and capabilities** section, search for the `gpt-4o` (1) model, which we’ll use in our project, and click (2) on it to select.

     ![](./media/L1T1S7-2005.png)